 Stephan Anguelov is a lawyer and researcher in the Access to Information Programme, a non-governmental organization in Bulgaria.
-Stephan's line of work includes providing legal aid in access to information and related personal data protection cases, research and monitoring in the areas of transparency, and accountability.
+Stephan's line of work includes providing legal aid in access to information and related personal data protection cases, research and monitoring in the areas of transparency and accountability.

 The Open Government Partnership (OGP) aims to secure concrete commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance.
-OGP's Independent Reporting Mechanism (IRM) assesses development and implementation of national action plans to foster dialogue among stakeholders and improve accountability.
+OGP's Independent Reporting Mechanism (IRM) assesses development and implementation of national action plans to foster dialog development and implementation of national action plans to foster dialogue among stakeholders and improve accountability.